 - Mildly, moderately, or highly suspicious

 5. Another method of diagnosis is to get a thyroid scan done.
 An isotope of radioactive iodine is injected into a vein in the arm to find nodules that produce an excess of thyroid hormone.
-(These will take up more of isotope then normal thyroid tissue.)
+(These will take up more isotope than normal thyroid tissue.)
 You may find cold or hot nodules.
-Cold nodules are non functioning and appear as defects or holes in the scan.
+Cold nodules are non-functioning and appear as defects or holes in the scan.
 Hot nodules are almost always non-cancerous, while only some cold nodules are cancerous.

 The Conventional Approach to Thyroid Nodules

 Most conventional doctors will recommend the following options for treatment of thyroid nodules:

 1. Observation.
 When you have benign nodule, most doctors will recommend monitoring your thyroid with regular checkups (i.e. physical exams, thyroid tests, and follow-up biopsies) to check for malignancy.
 This is especially important for those with Hashimoto’s, as they are at an increased risk of thyroid cancer.
 An increase in size or symptoms may demand a repeat biopsy or another treatment, but nodules that don’t change over the years might not require any additional treatment.